Delhi govt to reach out to top GST taxpayers to ramp up collections

-New Delhi, March 11 (IANS) The Delhi government proposes a major outreach programme with taxpayers to get them on board for increasing their tax contribution to help bolster revenue which was severely hit by the Covid-19 pandemic.
+New Delhi: The Delhi government proposes a major outreach programme with taxpayers to get them on board for increasing their tax contribution to help bolster revenue which was severely hit by the Covid-19 pandemic.

 As part of the exercise, the government has involved all ward authorities to prepare a list of 300 top taxpayers in their respective areas and compare their cash payment of state GST (SGST) for FY2019-20 with the SGST deposited in cash for the last four months (November 2020-February 2021).